manikandan-e/document/multi-host-postcode.md

 ```

 Postcode Flow:

-BMC power-on the Host.
+ - BMC power-on the Host.
-Host starts send postcode IPMI message continuously to BMC.
+ - Host starts send postcode IPMI message continuously to BMC.
-ipmbbridged  extract the postcode from the IPMI message .
+ - ipmbbridged  extract the postcode from the IPMI message .
 ipmbd append host information and send to phosphor-host-postd .
-phosphor-host-postd displays
+phosphor-host-postd displays send  postcode to phosphor-post-code-manager
+ as well display postcode in seven segment display.